-CIS 245 CYBERTERRORISM (3T) 3 credits PREREQUISITE: Previous CIS Course

-This course focuses on ways that computers can be used to assist in terrorist activity.
+CIS 245 CYBERTERRORISM (3T) 3 credits PREREQUISITE: Previous CIS Course This course focuses on ways that computers can be used to assist in terrorist activity.
 Students will learn to assess the potential of various kinds of cyber attacks and will learn to devise plans and contingencies against future attacks.
 Topics include current U.S. policy regarding infrastructure protection and various avenues of addressing threats.

-CIS 246 ETHICAL HACKING (3T) 3 credits PREREQUISITE: Previous CIS Course computer systems.
-The lab-intensive environment provides opportunities to understand how perimeter defenses work and how hackers are able to compromise information systems.
+CIS 246 ETHICAL HACKING (3T) 3 credits PREREQUISITE: CIS 146

+This course emphasizes scanning, testing, and securing computer systems.
+The lab-intensive environment provides opportunities to understand how perimeter defenses work and how hackers are able to compromise information sytems.
 With awareness of hacking strategies, students learn to counteract those attempts in an ethical manner.